xobserve/xo/README.md

 <h1 align="center">
-  Starship is under developing now, online demo is comming soon.
+  The new version of Datav and online demo is coming soon..
 </h1>